 Adding insulation to external walls makes a huge difference to the thermal performance of your home by stabilising your heat transfer.
 In many homes, the external wall area is just a little less than the ceiling area.
 You wouldn’t be without a good level of ceiling insulation and now you don’t have to go without wall insulation either.
 Retrofit wall insulation is a viable option with current technology.

 Glass is an excellent conductor of heat.
 This is bad news when you’re using an expensive heating system and you have a bare single glazed window.
 An unshaded window can effortlessly release all that heat outside, leaving you uncomfortably cold and with unnecessarily high energy bills![/themedy_col][/themedy_columns]

 Secondary glazing, or retrofit double glazing, is a brilliant option for people who want to improve the performance of their windows without replacing them.
 With this solution, an acrylic panel is secured in place to the window frame with moldings to trap a layer of still-air between.
 This layer of air greatly reduces the heat transfer through your glass window.

 Plan out your Next Step

 If you are living in your “forever” home, then retrofitting according to a practical, sequenced, prioritized ecoHome Retrofit Plan tailored specifically to your home’s strengths and weaknesses will bring you great comfort (and low bills) for many more years.
 Many retrofit tasks can be done on a DIY basis, although professional “Done For You” services are also available.

 Take the journey to a more comfortable home today

-ecoMaster have retrofitted thousands of homes and know all the best products for every situation.
-If you want a tailored retrofit plan for your home that is prioritised and sequenced, then take a look at the ecoHome Retrofit plans available.
+ecoMaster has retrofitted thousands of homes and knows all the best products for every situation.
+If you want a tailored retrofit plan for your home that is prioritized and sequenced, then take a look at the ecoHome Retrofit plans available.